Xetnus/blog/_posts/2022-01-27-locating-spokane-part-1.md

 ![](/blog/images/2022-01-27-dominos-linestring-properties.jpg)

-#### Relationships

-Moving to the next stage, we're asked to enter the details of the relationship between the node and line.
+**Relationships.** Moving to the next stage, we're asked to enter the details of the relationship between the node and line.
 If we eyeball the distance between the highway and restaurant, a conservative estimate suggests that they come within 200 meters of each other.
 This will be the maximum distance.
 We could also enter a minimum distance if we feel comfortable doing so, but I'll leave it blank.
 The angle parameters are disabled because this type of relationship doesn't have any angles supported by OSM Finder.

 ![](/blog/images/2022-01-27-dominos-relationship.jpg)

-#### Query and Results

-Finally, hit next to generate the query.
+**Results.** Finally, hit next to generate the query.
 Once the query pops up, you can click on the copy icon at the top right to copy the query to the clipboard.

 ![](/blog/images/2022-01-27-dominos-query.jpg)